microsoft/language-server-protocol/README.md

 }
 ```

 A request that got canceled still needs to return from the server and send a response back.
 It can not be left open / hanging.
 This is in line with the JSON RPC protocol that requires that every request sends a reponse back.
-In addition it allows for returning paritial results on cancel.
+In addition it allows for returning partial results on cancel.

 ## Language Server Protocol